Causality-Driven Slow-Down and Speed-Up of Diffusion in Non-Markovian Temporal Networks: Discussion

-In summary, we introduce second-order aggregate representations of non-Markovian temporal networks.
-This abstraction allows to define Markov models generating statistical ensembles of temporal networks that preserve (i) the weighted aggregate network and (ii) the statistics of time-respecting paths of length two (see Eq.~\ref{eqn:T2}).
-A transition matrix for this model can easily be computed based on empirical contact sequences.
-The ratio of entropy growth (see Eq.~\ref{eqn:entropyDiff}) between this transition matrix and that of a null model generated from a first-order aggregate network allows to assess the importance of non-Markovian properties in temporal networks.
-We show that spectral properties of the transition matrices capture the connectivity of the causal topology of temporal networks and allow to predict (i) whether non-Markovian properties slow-down or speed-up random walk convergence and (ii) the magnitude of this change (see Eq.~\ref{eqn:slowdown}).
-With this, we provide one of the first analytical explanations for changes in diffusion dynamics observed in empirical temporal networks.
-Finally, we argue that the higher-order aggregate networks introduced in this Letter are simple static representations of temporal networks which - in contrast to first-order aggregate networks - preserve causality.
-This approach provides interesting perspectives for (i) temporal community detection by spectral clustering, (ii) refined centrality measures in dynamic networks, and (iii) analytical studies of dynamical processes in complex systems with time-varying interaction topologies.
+In summary, we introduce higher-order aggregate representations of temporal networks with non-Markovian contact sequences.
+This abstraction allows to define Markov models generating statistical ensembles of temporal networks that preserve the weighted aggregate network as well as the statistics of time-respecting paths.
+Focusing on second-order Markov models, we show how transition matrices for such models can be computed based on empirical contact sequences.
+The ratio of entropy growth rates (see Eq.~\ref{eqn:entropyDiff}) between this transition matrix and that of a null model, which can easily be constructed from the first-order aggregate network, allows to assess the importance of non-Markovian properties in a particular temporal network.
+Considering six different empirical data sets, we show that spectral properties of the transition matrices capture the connectivity of the causal topology of real-world temporal networks.
+We demonstrate that this approach allows to analytically predict whether non-Markovian properties slow-down or speed-up diffusive processes as well as the magnitude of this change (see Eq.~\ref{eqn:slowdown}).
+With this, we provide the first \emph{analytical explanation} for both the direction and magnitude of causality-driven changes in diffusive dynamics observed in empirical systems.
+Focusing on the finding that non-Markovian characteristics of temporal networks can both slow-down or speed-up diffusion processes, we finally introduce a simple model that allows to analytically investigate the underlying mechanisms.
+Our results show that the mere ordering of interactions can either mitigate or enforce topological properties that limit diffusion speed.
+Both our empirical and analytical studies confirm that causality structures in real-world systems have large and significant effects, slowing down diffusion by a factor of more than seven in one system, while other systems experience a speed-up by a factor of four compared to what is expected from the first-order time-aggregated network.
+These findings highlight that the causal topologies of time-varying complex systems constitute an important additional temporal dimension of complexity, which can reinforce, mitigate and even outweigh effects that are due to topological features like, e.g., community structures.